 The kit includes a small PCB, Ethernet MagJack connector, 2 2×3 male headers, a 0.1uF capacitor and a 4.5″ ribbon cable.
 All parts are through-hole and easily soldered.

 One of the 2×3 male headers in the kit is soldered to the Teensy 4.1 in the location as shown to the right for connecting the ribbon cable.
+This part is a little trickier to solder due to tight spacing of small components on the bottom of the board.

 Use the NativeEthernet library to work with the Ethernet port.